The rules on the Agivey are few and straightforward, but this a few that are strictly enforced.

 Permitted Types Of Fishing

-Worm fishing is permitted from 1st March until 31st August for trout fishing only.
+Worm fishing is permitted from 1st March until 31st August for trout & salmon fishing - All Season.

 No worm fishing after 31" August.